brightspot/content-review-cycle/README.md

 Default Cycle Duration and Due Warning Duration must not be empty.

 Each content type has the option for the cycle duration to be overriden.
 This functionality can be accessed in the content types override tab under Review Cycle Overrides.

+## Notifications
+In ReviewCycleDueRepeatingTask#CalculateRunTime, Notifications can be set to a specific timing.
+To enable notifications, go to Admin > Users & Roles.
+Click on a specific user and scroll down in the main tab where you will see the notifications cluster.